clinicedc/edc-visit-tracking/README.md

         class Meta(VisitModelMixin.Meta):
             pass

-In both cases a `OneToOneField` attribute to `edc_appointment.Appointment` is added through the `VisitModelMixin` model mixin.

 ### Declaring a CRF

 The `CrfModelMixin` is required for all CRF models.
 CRF models have a key to a __visit model__.